MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

 > [!TIP]
 > We recommend that you use a specific release of the Toybox package to ensure your project is locked to a release.

-You can reference a specific release version, branch, or git commit hash by altering the URL in step 3 as demonstrated below:
+You can reference a specific release version, branch, or Git commit hash by altering the URL in step 3 as demonstrated below:

 | Syntax           | URL example                                                                                                                                     |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|